Why does Penélope Cruz eat salt during filming?

 During the time that her contract with Pepsi lasted, the protagonist of ‘The House of Gucci’ asked that there be no Coca Cola in her dressing room and on her long trips she asks her production team to bring a bowl of whole grains, low-calorie bread, hummus and guacamole.
 Likewise, claim a kitchen service available 24 hours a day so that a freshly cooked dish is served at any time accompanied by a couple of bottles of white wine, organic ginger tea, 14 packs of Red Bull light, an assortment of cheeses and a fresh fruit mix with seeds.

-And finally, Madonna, like Joaquim Phoenix, Natalie Portman and Benedict Cumberbatch, who have declared themselves openly vegan, often simplify their culinary preferences on the set by sampling guacamole, sautéed vegetables, rye bread and vegetable proteins.
+And lastly, Madonna just like Joaquim Phoenix, Natalie Portman and Benedict Cumberbatch, who have declared themselves openly vegan, often simplify their culinary preferences on the set by sampling guacamole, sautéed vegetables, rye bread and vegetable proteins.